Why Many Think Bro-Country Music Is So Bad

-I've always loved country music and grew up listening to Johnny Cash, Nanci Griffith, Merle Haggard and John Denver.
+I've always loved country music and grew up listening to Johnny Cash, Nanci Griffith, Loretta Lynn, and John Denver.
 However, I've never listened to country music radio, so I'm always unaware of what's going on in modern country music.
 That's not to say I don't listen to younger country singers.
-I love Kacey Musgraves (24) and indie artist Lydia Loveless (23).
+I listen to newer acts like Robert Ellis, Kacey Musgraves and indie artist Lydia Loveless.
 I just discover them in other ways.
 And maybe it's a good thing I don't listen to country radio because according to the Spectrum Pulse review of Musgraves' album Same Trailer, Different Park:

 Now, I'm sure some older country music was about "booze, girls, cars, and loving America."
 But it covered many other topics as well.
 It often dealt with people's day-to-day struggles: marriage, divorce, heartbreak, addiction, dead-end jobs, financial struggles, war, etc. Sometimes those struggles were serious and sometimes they were downright silly.
 Take two great Johnny Cash songs Folsom Prison Blues and A Boy Named Sue.
 The former song is about a convicted murderer pining for the life of a free man while the latter is about a man who wants to find and kill his father for naming him Sue.
 If you haven't heard a country album that's all about "booze, girls, cars, and loving America," you're missing out on bro-country music.
 Although you might think missing out is a good thing.

 These are two popular bro-country songs for your listening pleasure or pain.

 Luke Bryan - That's My Kind of Night

 Jerrod Niemann - Drink To That All Night

 Do you like bro-country music?

 The Bro-Country Formula

 Today's popular country albums have titles like Here's to the Good Times, Crash My Party, and Tailgates and Tanlines.
 According to the LA Times: